Echmarcach mac Ragnaill: Pilgrimage and death in Rome

-In 1064, Echmarcach seems to have accompanied by Donnchad upon a pilgrimage to Rome.
+In 1064, Echmarcach seems to have been accompanied by Donnchad upon a pilgrimage to Rome.
 By this time the two may well have been of an advanced age, and both appear to have died in the city soon afterwards.
 Surviving sources give conflicting dates for Echmarcach's passing, and it is uncertain whether he died in 1064 or 1065.
 The Annals of Inisfallen, the Annals of Loch Cé, and the Annals of Ulster indicate that he died in 1064.
 The eleventh-century Chronicon of Marianus Scotus records that Echmarcach died in 1065, in a statement which implies that Echmarcach and Donnchad travelled to Rome together.
 Donnchad himself seems to have died in 1064, as a multitude of sources report his pilgrimage to Rome and demise that year.
 Several of these sources appear to indicate that Donnchad died at Santo Stefano Rotondo, an ancient basilica on the Caelian Hill.
 This building was an important place of pilgrimage to contemporaries, and apparently housed both Echmarcach and Donnchad before they died.
 Pilgrimages such as those of Echmarcach and Donnchad were not unheard of amongst high-ranking Gaelic and Norse-Gaelic contemporaries, and several such high-status figures are known to have perished undertaking pilgrimages of their own to Rome.
 If Echmarcach's father was indeed Ragnall mac Gofraid, and if Echmarcach had been born only a few years before his father's death, Echmarcach would have thus been about sixty-five when he himself was laid to rest.